What are you looking for?

 Extra criticism

-There is the possibility of improving the grade or increasing the average if a critique of the is voluntarily made Author Film Festival, the IN-EDIT, full Donas International Film Festival or of Documentary of the Month.
+There is the possibility of improving the grade or increasing the average if a critique of the is voluntarily made Author Film Festival, from the IN-EDIT, from Donas International Film Festival or of Documentary of the Month.

 [competencies: G2, G3, G5, E14]